 Moreover, there are fabrics and textile materials that are less likely to pill while some are very likely to pill.
 Fabrics made of wool, cotton, polyester, nylon and acrylic have the most tendencies to pill however, and synthetic materials are more severe when pilling occurs on them.
 Fabric with longer fibers are less likely to pill.
 This is due to the how hard it is for longer fibers to work out of the loop or yarn structure.
 Woven fabrics are also fund to be less likely to pill than knitted fabrics.
 This is due to the distance of yarn crossings in knitted fabrics are more than that of woven fabrics.

 Most people are not very pleased with the occurrence of pilling in fabrics and as such attribute pilling to textile defects and complain to manufacturers.
 Technology has provided some techniques such as Singeing and Spinning among others to prevent fabrics from pilling.
-Fabric and textile companies have also adopted the idea of pilling resistance tests all I am effort to solve fabric pilling problems.
+Fabric and textile companies have also adopted the idea of pilling resistance tests, we can provide the textile testing equipment to help you solve the fabric pilling problems.